🚚 FREE SHIPPING on orders over €50 🚚

 Even with good maintenance care, some flare-ups cannot be prevented.
 Knowing when to switch from maintenance to acute support helps reduce prolonged discomfort and supports a smoother recovery.

-Consider moving to Acute Allergy Support if you notice:
+Consider moving to Acute itch episode protoc if you notice:

 • Itching, licking, or scratching that becomes persistent rather than intermittent